 School-Work-Life Balance Made Easy

-The MAEL Program at Mount Union provided the perfect mix of content that made achieving a Master’s Degree attainable while still meeting the needs of my family and my profession.
+The master's in educational leadership program at Mount Union provided the perfect mix of content that made achieving a master’s degree attainable while still meeting the needs of my family and my profession.
 Being a teacher and a head swim coach, as well as spending time with my wife (Jaclyn, married 10 years), and my four children (Olivia, age 7, Katie age 5, Elaina age 3, Jonathan- six months), can prove difficult enough.
 Setting aside additional time to attend a face to face class would not have been feasible with my schedule.
 The online content provided me the opportunity to work at my own pace at times that worked within my schedule.

 Each professor did an outstanding job of providing excellent content throughout the program, and I really enjoyed getting to know Dr. Capel, Dr. Askren-Edgehouse, and Dr. Martin.
 I worked with Dr. Capel the most throughout my two years, and I was always impressed with both the content provided in her class, as well as the resources that she provided.
 Dr. Capel was always there to answer questions and help me through the process of attaining my first job in school administration.
 The professors truly care about their students, and even though we were not seeing them on a weekly basis as would happen in a traditional class, it was always easy to get a hold of them if anything was needed.
 I would certainly recommend the program to anyone looking to gain an administrative license - there is no reason to look any further than Mount Union.